Real-hackbard/EAN-Worker/README.md

 Composed of white and black bars, these codes are called linear because they can be read in the horizontal direction.

+# Code 39:
+Code 39 (also known as Alpha39, Code 3 of 9, Code 3/9, Type 39, USS Code 39, or USD-3) is a variable length, discrete barcode symbology defined in [ISO](https://en.wikipedia.org/wiki/International_Organization_for_Standardization)/[IEC](https://en.wikipedia.org/wiki/International_Electrotechnical_Commission) 16388:2023.

+The Code 39 specification defines 43 characters, consisting of uppercase letters (A through Z), numeric digits (0 through 9) and a number of special characters (-, ., $, /, +, %, and space).
+An additional character (denoted '*') is used for both start and stop delimiters.
+Each character is composed of nine elements: five bars and four spaces.
+Three of the nine elements in each character are wide (binary value 1), and six elements are narrow (binary value 0).